Scroll To See More Images

 Apparis Imani Coat

 If you want a heavy faux fur coat for winter, Apparis should be your one-stop shop.
-They have tons of lengths and colors, but this oat-colored Imani gives me figure skater vibes in a way I just can’t explain but absolutely want for myself.
-The super-soft bio-based KOBA fabric is actually powered by corn (!!!) and surprise surprise, there’s rainbow lining on the inside for some added fun.
+They have tons of lengths and colors, but this pink coat gives me the Barbiecore vibes that I absolutely want for myself.
+The plant-based fur fabric is super-soft and luxurious.
+Plus, the coat’s lining features a rainbow print for a touch of color and fun.